DeveloperLx/LxLabel/README.md

 # LxLabel
 An evolutional label inherited from UILabel.
 It can generate a large number of effect, and use simple properties to set.
+You can change all the new properties dynamically.
 Installation
 ------------
   You only need drag LxLabel.h and LxLabel.m to your project.